Ball of the Foot Pain

 There are three common reasons you can have a second toe pain while walking.

-- You could have toenail problems to the second toe because it is the longest toe.
+- You could have toenail problems with the second toe because it is the longest toe.

 - You could actually have a problem with the second toe itself.

 - And you could be having pain from where the second toe attaches to the ball of the foot.